With all this glorious hiking,

 We also recommend you buy trip-interruption/cancellation insurance.
 For a small fee, it covers an emergency return to your home country.
 Your need to return could be due to a foreign affairs office traveler-safety advisory, for example.
 Or it could be due to a family emergency—if you are the primary caregiver.
 A reliable travel-insurance company is Allianz Global Assistance (800-461-1079 / www. allianz-assistance.ca/en).
 Ask them for details.

-Bear in mind, if fewer than six people commit to our group trip, we’ll have to cancel it.
+Bear in mind, if fewer than seven people commit to our group trip, we’ll have to cancel it.
 No insurance policy covers that.
-So if you purchase your airfare before we confirm your group has at least six hikers, you must be confident you’ll want to continue with your own vacation in Italy for the same dates.
+So if you purchase your airfare before we confirm your group has at least seven hikers, you must be confident you’ll want to continue with your own vacation in Italy for the same dates.
 We cannot refund your airfare.

 driving in Italy